insolar/insolar/docs/source/architecture.rst

 * provide long-term data storage and scalability of storage capacity;
 * store all data received from :ref:`light material nodes <light_material>` (and, in turn, from :ref:`virtual nodes <virtual>`);
 * check data integrity but are unable to introduce or change data or form a block;
-* ensure the required level of block replication and the maximum data density (scattering) to reduce the impact of data leakage from a single material node (heavy or light).
+* ensure the required level of block replication and the maximum data density (scattering) to reduce the impact of data leakage from a single material node, heavy or light.

 Heavy material nodes differ significantly from other nodes -- they store lots of data and must take additional measures to mitigate the following risks:

-* losing (or corrupting) data but not having enough copies, or
+* losing or corrupting data while not having enough copies, or
 * data leakage caused by the accumulation of too much data on a single node.

 Heavy material node's implementation is simplified for the TestNet 1.1 and will gradually extend during the development of Insolar's enterprise version.